T0biWan/cloudkultur/README.md

 ### Prerequisites

-You will need a current version of [Java](https://www.java.com/), 1.8.0 was used during development, you will also need [Maven](https://maven.apache.org/), version 3.5.0 was used during development.
+You will need a current version of [Java](https://www.java.com/), 1.8.0 was used during development, and [Maven](https://maven.apache.org/), version 3.5.0 was used during development.

 ### Installing

-After cloning the repository you can run the project in a development tomcat server or build an executable JAHR.
+After cloning the repository you can run the project in a development tomcat server or build an executable JAR.

 ```bash
 # run project under http://localhost:8080/